 But we didn’t see the opportunity in just plain synthetic data.
 We saw it in the recent possibility of smart synthetic data.

 The last five years have seen an astonishing advancement in machine learning algorithms and technology.
 (From which we’ve been able to attract some of the most brilliant talent.)
-AI-generated synthetic data, like Hazy data, retains almost all of the utility of a data set, while it becomes impossible for re-identification.
+AI-generated synthetic data, like Hazy synthetic data, retains almost all of the utility of a data set, while it becomes impossible for re-identification.
 Smart synthetic data maps along the same curves and patterns of the source data, retaining the utility of the data via distributions and correlations.
 This means it is highly useful in data science and model training without risking any privacy.

 While smart synthetic data is much more useful for testers, it also unclogs data bottlenecks across organisations.
 It brings useful, secure data to teams in data science, open innovation, application development, and cloud migration.